cirlabs/django-project-template/README.md

 1. In the project root, create a `.buildpack` file.
 This tells Heroku that you want to a use a custom buildpack.
 Buildpacks let you install other necessary libraries and dependecies that your project may need.

-2. When creating the Heroku application with the Heroku toolbelt, specific CIR's GeoDjango buildpack.
+2. When creating the Heroku application with the Heroku toolbelt, specify CIR's GeoDjango buildpack.
 This will ensure the required geo spatial libraries are on your Heroku instance

 ```bash
 $ heroku create --stack cedar --buildpack http://github.com/cirlabs/heroku-buildpack-geodjango/